 Content that’s not within the scope of the accessibility regulations

-PDFs and other documents
+- Older PDFs and other documents

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix [example of non-essential document].
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
+The PDFs included in this service are not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.